Here are our suggestions on how to spend an extended weekend in Odense, including suggestions for activities, dining and culture.

 Odense has a plethora of restaurants and eateries, so there is always an opportunity to get what your heart desires.
-If you enjoy gourmet food, we can recommend dining at Restaurant Aro, The Balcony, Vaar or Pasfall.
+If you enjoy gourmet food, we can recommend dining at Restaurant Aro, Vaar or Pasfall.
 For more traditional Danish food, Klosterkroen or Grønttovet are worth visiting.

 A drink after your meal

 In the evening, Odense buzzes with life.
 If you want to enjoy a glass of wine or a cold beer, there are many places you can go.
-Anarkist Food & Beer Lab, Mikkeller or Amy’s Bar & Winehouse are some of our favorite spots because of their cozy atmospheres and large selection of local and foreign beers.
+Anarkist Food & Beer Lab, Christian IV or Amy’s Bar & Winehouse are some of our favorite spots because of their cozy atmospheres and large selection of local and foreign beers.

 Shopping and Culture